Patents & Trademarks

-The specific requirements for obtaining patent protection are eligibility, novelty, non-obviousness, industrial applicability, clarity, adequate disclosure (of the inventions), best mode and sufficient support.
+The specific requirements for obtaining patent protection are patentable subject matter, novelty, inventive activity, industrial applicability, sufficient disclosure, clarity, support and best mode.
 Also, the inventions may not be illegal or immoral.

 To obtain trademark protection, a trademark application must also be filed with INPI.
-Exceptionally the Argentine courts have granted a measure of protection to unregistered trademarks, that is de facto trademarks and foreign trademarks not registered in Argentina (see infra at 5.).
+Exceptionally the Argentine courts have granted a measure of protection to unregistered trademarks, that is de facto trademarks and foreign trademarks not registered in Argentina (see Question 5).

 2. What agencies or bodies regulate patents and trademarks?

 As of 2018, trademark oppositions are decided by the INPI, whose rulings may be appealed to the Federal Court of Appeals.
-As discussed in more detail infra at 4., trademark cancellation is decided by the INPI and likewise may be appealed to the Federal Court of Appeals, except for cases involving bad faith registrations or registrations made with a view to their subsequent sale, which may only be decided by the Federal Courts.
+As discussed in more detail in Question 4, trademark cancellation is decided by the INPI and likewise may be appealed to the Federal Court of Appeals, except for cases involving bad faith registrations or registrations made with a view to their subsequent sale, which may only be decided by the Federal Courts.

 3. What products, substances, and processes can be protected by patents or trademarks and what types cannot be protected?

 As a general principle, all products, substances and processes are patentable provided that they comply with the patent requirements referred to above.

 As an exception, the Argentine Patent Law excludes from patentability (I) methods of treatment and diagnostic methods; (II) preexisting biological or genetic material; and (III) essentially biological processes.